Expansion card: Physical construction

 One edge of the expansion card holds the contacts (the edge connector or pin header) that fit into the slot.
 They establish the electrical contact between the electronics on the card and on the motherboard.
 Peripheral expansion cards generally have connectors for external cables.
 In the PC-compatible personal computer, these connectors were located in the support bracket at the back of the cabinet.
 Industrial backplane systems had connectors mounted on the top edge of the card, opposite to the backplane pins.

 Depending on the form factor of the motherboard and case, around one to seven expansion cards can be added to a computer system.
 19 or more expansion cards can be installed in backplane systems.
 When many expansion cards are added to a system, total power consumption and heat dissipation become limiting factors.
 Some expansion cards take up more than one slot space.
 For example, many graphics cards on the market as of 2010 are dual slot graphics cards, using the second slot as a place to put an active heat sink with a fan.

-Some cards are "low-profile" cards, meaning that they are shorter than standard cards and will fit in a lower height computer chassis.
+Some cards are "low-profile" cards, meaning that they are shorter than standard cards and will fit in a lower height computer chassis such as HTPC and SFF.
 (There is a "low profile PCI card" standard that specifies a much smaller bracket and board area).
 The group of expansion cards that are used for external connectivity, such as network, SAN or modem cards, are commonly referred to as input/output cards (or I/O cards).

 Daughterboard

 A daughterboard, daughtercard, mezzanine board or piggyback board is an expansion card that attaches to a system directly.
 Daughterboards often have plugs, sockets, pins or other attachments for other boards.
 Daughterboards often have only internal connections within a computer or other electronic devices, and usually access the motherboard directly rather than through a computer bus.
-Such boards are used to either improve various memory capacities of a computer, enable the computer to connect to certain kinds of networks that it previous could not connect to, or to allow for users to customize their computers for various purposes such as gaming.
+Such boards are used to either improve various memory capacities of a computer, enable the computer to connect to certain kinds of networks that it previously could not connect to, or to allow for users to customize their computers for various purposes such as gaming.

 Daughterboards are sometimes used in computers in order to allow for expansion cards to fit parallel to the motherboard, usually to maintain a small form factor.
 This form are also called riser cards, or risers.
 Daughterboards are also sometimes used to expand the basic functionality of an electronic device, such as when a certain model has features added to it and is released as a new or separate model.
 Rather than redesigning the first model completely, a daughterboard may be added to a special connector on the main board.
 These usually fit on top of and parallel to the board, separated by spacers or standoffs, and are sometimes called mezzanine cards due to being stacked like the mezzanine of a theatre.
 Wavetable cards (sample-based synthesis cards) are often mounted on sound cards in this manner.